12ccloud/Ticket-Search-Recommendations/README.md

 - Content-based recommendation algorithm was used.
   - The principle is to recommend items to clients with similar attributes of item, it based on the item's specific characteristic itself.
 (Such as price, category, size, etc.)
   - For this program, there is not enough information or users' performance / records to be ready to analyze, a cold-start need to be considered.
 So content-based algorithm is a reasonable option.

+- User - based recommendation algorithm is on-going.
+  - step1: Caluclate the similarity between each two users based on their behaviors on items.
+  - step2: Calculate current user's interest (weighted value) on each item that has not been favorited by this user.
+  - step3: Recommend top K items that are most likely to be liked by this user.